arq5x/scurgen/README.rst

 Full help::

 	python scurgen.py plot --help
-	usage: scurgeon plot [-h] [--genome GENOME] [--chrom CHROM] [--inc_col INC_COL] [--dim MATRIXDIM] [--color COLORMAP]
+	usage: scurgen plot [-h] [--genome STRING] [--chrom STRING] [--inc_col INC_COL] [--dim INTEGER] [--min_mask INTEGER]
-	                     [--format FORMAT] [--dpi DPI]
+	                    [--cmap STRING] [--format STRING] [--dpi INTEGER]
 	                    file

 	positional arguments:
 	  file                The name of the file to be plotted.

 	optional arguments:
-	  -h, --help         show this help message and exit --genome GENOME    The genome the dataset comes from (e.g., hg19)?
+	  -h, --help          show this help message and exit --genome STRING     The genome the dataset comes from (e.g., hg19)?
-	  --chrom CHROM      The chrom that should be plotted (e.g., chr1) --inc_col INC_COL  Use a specific column for incrementing file.
+	  --chrom STRING      The chrom that should be plotted (e.g., chr1) --inc_col INC_COL   Use a specific column for incrementing file.
-	  --dim MATRIXDIM    The dimensions of the curve.
+	  --dim INTEGER       The dimensions of the curve.
 A power of 2.
+	  --min_mask INTEGER  The minimum value allowed in a cell before it is set to the masking color (white).
-	  --color COLORMAP   The name of the color map that should be used.
+	  --cmap STRING       The name of the matplotlib color map that should be used.
+See scipy.org/Cookbook/Matplotlib/Show_colormaps
+	                      for options.
-	  --format FORMAT    The type of output figure to create.
+	  --format STRING     The type of output figure to create.
-	  --dpi DPI          The resolution (in DPI) of the output.
+	  --dpi INTEGER       The resolution (in DPI) of the output.